seatable/seatable-admin-docs/docs/installation-rework/single_node_install.md

     We always try to make the installation of SeaTable as easy as possible.
 Therefore we will recommend in the near future the usage of caddy to simplify the complete SSL termination.
 Also we will introduce a global enviroment file for easier configuration.
 As soon as this new installation method is ready, we will update this manual accordingly.

-#### This manual describes the installation of a SeaTable Server on Linux OS using Docker.
+#### This manual describes the installation of a SeaTable Server on a Linux OS using Docker.

 We want to provide you an easy and fast installation method, that will lead to a up and runnning SeaTable installation within minutes.
 The description is valid for SeaTable **Enterprise Edition** and SeaTable **Developer Edition**.
-If you come across a problem, or some unclear step please create a post at the [SeaTable community forum](https://forum.seatable.io).
+If you come across a problem or somthing is unclear please create a post at the [SeaTable community forum](https://forum.seatable.io).
 We are happy to help and will improve this manual if needed.

 !!! warning "Docker required"